mr-tgokul/mr-tgokul/README.md

 <!--
 **mr-tgokul/mr-tgokul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+About Me

+I'm passionate about virtualization technologies and have extensive experience in designing, implementing, and managing virtual infrastructures.
+I have a strong background in PowerShell and Python scripting, and I love using automation to streamline and optimize workflows.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...